Amazon Fire TV Stick Won’t Connect to Wifi – What to do?

 2. Power the Router Back on

 After 30 seconds, turn your router back and wait for it to establish a connection.
-You may have to wait several minutes for the router/modem to completely power back on, provide a WiFi connection for you, and connect to the Internet.
+You may have to wait several minutes for the router/modem to completely power back on and connect to the Internet.

 Once your router/modem fully restarts and connects, try reconnecting the Firestick to your WiFi.